Prison torture new shadow on Afghan security services

 "We are aware that a U.N. report will come out and we will look into that report.
 We have not stopped the overall transfer of detainees, but to certain installations only."

-Prisoner transfers in parts of NATO's southern regional command -- particularly the Taliban heartland, Kandahar -- had already been stopped in July, he said.
+Prisoner transfers in parts of NATO's southern regional command -- particularly the Taliban heartland, Kandahar -- had already been stopped in July.

 But the latest decision, made just "a few days" ago, added at least another 8 facilities to the list.